ANTH4090 – Master's thesis

 Compulsory activity:

 • Students in their final semester must fill in and submit a reporting form.
 This web form is?not?used to register for the exam.
 You must already be registered for the course and the exam in Studentweb to submit your master's thesis.?The department uses the reporting form to?prepare for the upcoming written and oral exams.
 The deadline for handing in the form is announced in Canvas.
-Usually the deadline is in March in the spring semester and October in the autumn semester.
-Submission of the reporting form will be assessed as Approved/ Not approved.?This compulsory activity must be approved in order to take the exam.
+The submission deadline is in February/March in the spring semester and in September/October in the autumn semester.
+Submission of the reporting form will be assessed as Approved/Not approved.?This compulsory activity must be approved in order to take the exam.

 ?